ouasamine/tvmaze/README.md

 ### Setup

-  To clone and run this project on your local machine please Fork the project files from this repository on your machine then on your bash run the following commands inside the project directory:
+  To clone and run this project on your local machine please Fork the project files from this repository on your machine then on your bash run the following commands inside the project directory _(The project files are already compiled, if you only wish to visualise the running version of the project you can jump to step 4)_:

 1. Run `npm install` To install webpack and project dependencies _(a packet manager is required)_.

 2. Run `npm run build` To build project files in development mode **OR** `npm run dist` To build project files in production mode _(The destination folder is `/dist`)_.

+3. To open the Webpack liver server run `npm run start`.

-3. To open the project you can either open the `index.html` inside the `/dist` folder **OR** run `npm run start` To run the project on webpack live server.
+4. To run the project open the `index.html` inside the `/dist` folder.

 ### Setup